theianjones/egghead-graphql-subscriptions/21-course-project-solution/README.md

 Paste the snippet we generated in the last step.
 You'll notice theres urql client code that we already have present in `src/index.js` so we can go ahead and delete all of that code.

-Heres what we are left with:
+Heres what we have left:

 ```js
 import React from "react";